 The Creative Education team have been talking to UCA courses with 90% or above in the National Student Survey.
 The idea of the conversations has been to explore some of the creative pedagogies used to keep students satisfied with their course experiences.

-We capture the first of these here, with an interview with Mark O’Connor, Course Leader for Music Journalism.
+We capture the first of these here, with an interview with Mark O’Connor, Course Leader for Fashion Journalism.

 What approaches to learning, teaching and student engagement did you take last year?